 Recently moved into a new property and found your existing bathroom fan isn’t quite cutting it?
 It’s not an uncommon gripe with new homeowners.
-No matter how luxurious a bathroom might have looked during those initial viewings, the veneer can quickly fall away when you’re faced with suffering a sub-par exhaust fan.
+No matter how luxurious a bathroom might have looked during those initial viewings, the veneer can quickly fall away when you’re faced with suffering a below-par exhaust fan.

 Bathroom Extractor Fan Types

 Although all types of bathroom extractor fan should prioritise moisture removal and humidity control, others are more effective in certain spaces than others.
 A go-to option for many households is a ceiling exhaust fan.
-These popular models are relatively easy to install in bathroom ceilings and work my drawing air upwards, encouraging it to dissipate through your roof.
+These popular models are relatively easy to install in bathroom ceilings and work by drawing air upwards, encouraging it to dissipate through your roof.
 In certain cases ceiling fans may be connected to ducting instead, with the drawn air expelled through a vent.

 Seeking something simple and effective?
 Wall mounted bathroom fans might be just what you’re after.
 These effective exhausts are fitted on the wall of your home, forming a simple channel for moisture and humid air to be fed through.
 Many contemporary exhaust fans may incorporate some design elements from various types, providing versatile alternatives for more demanding spaces that require a multi-pronged approach.